Stacy Pearsall knows that images can speak louder than words -- especially when it comes to things that are hard to say.

 Since starting the project, she has taken photos of almost 7,000 veterans in 27 states during 135 events, with more scheduled soon.

-And right now, an exhibit of her work featuring female veteran athletes compiled for the VA's Center for Women Veterans is part of a traveling exhibit at VA hospitals nationwide -- rolled out as part of Women's History Month.
+And in March, 2018 an exhibit of her work featuring female veteran athletes compiled for the VA's Center for Women Veterans was part of a traveling exhibit at VA hospitals nationwide -- rolled out as part of Women's History Month.

 The female athlete portraits are especially important, Pearsall said, because they tell a story beyond the typically male-dominated veteran narrative.